-2 Table 6 in the supplementary materials shows that the first person description was more on the positive side in all conditions of all studies, except when we had manipulated the ecology of target persons to be negative - then the first person description was more on the negative side in all cases except one.
+2 Supplemental Table S6 shows that the first person description was more on the positive side in all conditions of all studies, except when we had manipulated the ecology of target persons to be negative-then the first person description was more on the negative side in all cases except one.

-3 Table 7 in the supplementary materials shows that participants provided mostly distinct, unique person descriptions in all conditions of all studies, except when we had instructed them to find similarities between target persons by repeating their already-used person descriptions.
+3 Supplemental Table S7 shows that participants provided mostly distinct, unique person descriptions in all conditions of all studies, except when we had instructed them to find similarities between target persons by repeating their already-used person descriptions.